knhq/Simple-ssh-botnet/README.md

 # Simple-ssh-botnet
 This script can send command to a list of ssh server.

-You need to add client in the script by yourself.
+You need to add bot in the script by yourself.
 # Usage :

     python2 botnet.py